-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Investment Adviser applies the following investment strategy to attain the environmental and/or social characteristics promoted:

 Carbon constraint.
 The Investment Adviser aims to manage a carbon footprint lower than the Fund's selected indexes level.
 Therefore, it will aim to manage a carbon footprint (WACI) for its investments in corporate issuers that is lower than the Fund's selected indexes level (45% Bloomberg US Corporate High Yield 2% Issuer Capped Index, 30% Bloomberg US Corporate Index, 15% JPMorgan EMBI Global Diversified Index, 8% Bloomberg Non-Agency CMBS Ex AAA Index, 2% Bloomberg ABS Ex AAA Index).
 The Investment Adviser carries out ongoing monitoring of WACI at the Fund level, and may reduce or eliminate exposures to certain companies as necessary.
-Should the WACI of the Fund not be lower than the level of the aforementioned indexes, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
+Should the WACI of the Fund not be lower than the level of the aforementioned indexes, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment Adviser carries out ongoing monitoring of the Adviser carries out ongoing monitoring of the set interest of the Fund level, and may reduce or eliminate exposures to certain a reasonable period of time.
 The Investment Adviser carries out ongoing monitoring of WACI at the Fund level, and may reduce or eliminate exposures to certain companies as necessary.